 There is a suggestion demonstrated below that Will Rutherford may have delusionally attempted to be re-hired by the City of Sacramento as a Fireman, but that did not happen.
 Rutherford returned to working manual labor jobs until around 1909, when he thereafter relocated to Oregon to work in the lumber industry.
 The last notable life incident we found was about 15 years prior to his death in 1931, and was another run-in with the law -- possibly a public intoxication arrest.

 CALIFORNIA v.
-WILLIAM RUTHERFORD was a 1894-95 California criminal prosecution in which Will Rutherford was ACQUITTED of MANSLAUGHTER for the May 1894 (only a few months after becoming a police officer) fatal shooting in the back of a fleeing suspect whom Rutherford had attempted to arrest, along with four others, for stealing newspapers from a "newsboy".
+WILLIAM RUTHERFORD was a 1894-95 California criminal prosecution in which Will Rutherford was ACQUITTED of MANSLAUGHTER for the strong>May 1894 (only a few months after becoming a police officer) fatal shooting in the back of a fleeing suspect whom Rutherford had attempted to arrest, along with four others, for stealing newspapers from a "newsboy".
 Rutherford testified that he had not even aimed his pistol toward the 19 year-old teenager as he fled down a dark alleyway, and that he had intended no harm, but that he had discharged his pistol only as a warning for the suspect to stop.
 The teen died within minutes from a single gunshot wound which struck him in the back and passed slightly beneath his heart -- probably severing an artery.
 A cheap "Saturday Night Special" type pistol was recovered from the corpse by the Coroner.
 The "deeply pained" Rutherford sent his sympathy out to the boy's parents through the the local newspaper, which lamented the "unfortunate affair", which "is regretted by none more sincerely than by Officer Rutherford himself.
 He is a quiet man, of temperate habits and amiable disposition, and quite free from any taint of bravado or recklessness."

 CALIFORNIA v.
 WILLIAM RUTHERFORD was a 1895 California criminal prosecution in which police officer William Rutherford was ACQUITTED of the January 1895 BATTERY on a Union Civil War Veteran -- due to conflicting testimony of multiple witnesses for both the prosecution and defense, with advantage rendered to the police officer.
 Adverse witnesses, some of whom had encouraged the Veteran to press charges against Rutherford, testified that while Rutherford's partner went to summon a police wagon that Rutherford threw the older, inebriated Veteran to the ground, held the Veteran down by putting his knee onto his chest, and that Rutherford then struck the "resisting" Veteran multiple times in the head and torso with his police baton.
 The complaining witness testified that Rutherford also struck him while in the police wagon on the way to jail.
 One prosecution witness testified to have previously seen on another occasion Rutherford himself passed out drunk in public.
 The Veteran testified that about a week prior to this incident, in January 1895, that Rutherford had spent several hours sleeping in a horse stable during his night shift.